Program Requirements & Expectations

 - Supervised clinical practice is of between 3-5 days per week (depending on the semester) is required.

 - Most clinical site assignments are within a 50 mile radius of OCC's Southfield Campus.
 However, some assignments may be a greater distance from the college.

 - Clinical practice is offered on a day shift.
-Four weeks are assigned to the evening shift during the fourth or fifth semester.
+Four weeks are assigned to the evening shift during the fourth and fifth semesters (8 weeks total).
 Didactic classes are held during the day and evening.

 - Students follow the dress code of the clinical site to which they are assigned.
 Students provide their own uniforms.

 - Stringent policies are applied regarding didactic/clinical grades.
 No student is permitted to continue in the program if a final grade lower than 75% is received in any course- didactic or clinical.